Concern about COVID-19 spike looms over Fourth of July celebrations

 “Routine colds, heart failure acting up, all of the things that would happen to us normally are happening now.
 And just to say we’re not usually this full in June, but we’re really full.
 And everybody’s really full.
 So if we have a surge, trouble will come a lot sooner this time than it did last time.”

-Health experts warn the Delta variant is much more transmissible than other strains of coronaviruses.
-The say the best protection against COVID-19 and the Delta variant is to get vaccinated, something health departments in both Missouri and Kansas are struggling to convince people to do.
+Health experts warn the delta variant is much more transmissible than other strains of coronaviruses.
+They say the best protection against COVID-19 and the delta variant is to get vaccinated, something health departments in many states are struggling to convince people to do.

 “There’s just not a lot of defense against not getting vaccinated except, I’m gonna say it, paranoia,” Stites said.